chamerling/reveal.js/content/ow2con13/slides.md

 ## The old way

->  You wil need a Java EE server, or a Node runtime, or an Apache+PHP+ xxx...
+>  You will need a Java EE server, or a Node runtime, or an Apache+PHP+ xxx...